Shruti2511/Shelf_optimization/README.md

 ## Why Required?

 This solution will help the user understand what is needed in their shop in order to utilize their space resources efficiently.
 They can understand the past purchases from data and implement changes to get maximum profit.
-The data contains length, breadth and height of products and the number of refill days required.

 * Maximizing Sales Efficiency: Users want to optimize the arrangement of products on shelves to maximize sales potential.
 A well-organized shelf that aligns with customer preferences and demand patterns can lead to increased sales and revenue.

-* Enhancing Customer Experience: Improving the visibility and accessibility of products contributes to a positive shopping experience.
-Users aim to enhance customer satisfaction by making it easier for customers to find and purchase the products they need.

 * Data-Driven Decision-Making: Users want to leverage data analytics and predictive modeling to make informed decisions.
 The system provides insights into historical sales data and forecasts future trends, enabling users to make strategic decisions for inventory management and product placement.